Landscape & Lighting

-The City of Paso Robles annually levies and collects special assessments in order to maintain certain improvements (such as: street lighting, planting materials, irrigation systems, drainage systems, detention basins, open space areas, public pedestrian paths, and entry monuments) within the El Paso De Robles Landscape and Lighting Maintenance District No. 1.
+The City of Paso Robles annually levies and collects special assessments in order to maintain certain improvements such as:

 The District was formed and annual assessments are established pursuant to the Landscape and Lighting Act of 1972, Part 2 of Division 15 of the California Streets and Highways Code.
 The idea is to achieve economy of scale by combining the efforts for all maintenance services within separate geographic locations (individually, "sub-area").
 A single landscape maintenance contractor provides most services and the contract is awarded biannually.

-L&L funding is determined annually, based upon several factors.
-Each sub-areas costs are determined based upon the landscape, lighting and architectural amenities associated with the tract, and costs associated with their maintenance.
+Landscape and Lighting funding is determined annually, based upon several factors.
+Each sub-area’s costs are determined based upon the landscape, lighting and architectural amenities associated with the tract, and costs associated with their maintenance.
 Costs are apportioned to the parcels within each sub-area based on an equity-based formula.
-Each sub-area is intended to be an independently funded project within the L&L Districteach tract essentially receives that, and only that, which the property owners within the particular tract fund.
+Each sub-area is intended to be an independently funded project within the Landscape and Lighting District each tract essentially receives that, and only that, which the property owners within the particular tract fund.

 The District provides and ensures the continued maintenance, servicing, administration and operation of various landscaped and lighting improvements and associated appurtenances located within the public right-of-ways and dedicated landscape easements in various tracts throughout the City.
 Each tract is identified within a distinct sub-area with differing costs and benefits to the parcels within each sub-area.
 The spreading of the improvement costs is based upon the total cost of the improvements within each Sub Area.
 Each property is assessed only for the cost of the improvements from which benefit is received.